-TELUS Health is a leader in telehomecare, electronic medical and health records, consumer health, benefits management and pharmacy management.
+About TELUS Health TELUS Health is a leader in telehomecare, electronic medical and health records, consumer health, benefits management and pharmacy management.
 TELUS Health solutions give health authorities, providers, physicians, patients and consumers the power to turn information into better health outcomes.
-For more information about TELUS Health, please visit telushealth.com.
+For more information about TELUS Health, please visit telushealth.co.

 For more information, please contact: